uclaacm/learning-lab-crash-course-su20/06-css-animations/README.md

 There are also React bindings for it as well, so you can use anime in your React apps!
 Awesome!

-Another (much less complex) option is [Micron.js](https://webkul.github.io/micron/) is a liteweight "microinteraction" library that uses JS & CSS animations to create small but pleasing interactions.
+Another (much less complex) option is [Micron.js](https://webkul.github.io/micron/) is a lightweight "micro-interaction" library that uses JS & CSS animations to create small but pleasing interactions.
 This is great for button hover effects, little notification alerts, and small text transitions.

 One great visual tool that we've heard of (though haven't personally used) is [Keyframes.app](https://keyframes.app/), which provides a UI on top of the types of interactions that these libraries provide.
 If you enjoy using tools like iMovie, this might be it for you!